Giovanna8/programmingNotes/pythonWebDev.markdown

 ### Basic Environment Structure

-The basic environment structure should look like this:
+The basic environment structure should look something like this:

-- `.git`
+- `.git` (Git will create this once you `git init`)
-- `vnev` (virtualenv will create this later on)
+- `vnev` (virtualenv will create this folder later on)
 - `.gitignore`
 - `main.py` (or main.py, main file that runs the app)

 ### Setting up the environment for development

 - `mkdir` a new project directory to whatever you want to call it.
 - `cd <project directory>`
+- Create the `.gitignore` file.
 - Create your main file, `main.py`, this is where you will develop your app.
-...
-Setting up Git in the project (Optional)
+...Now we’re going to set up Git in the project (Optional)
 - `git init` (initialize git on your project)
-- `hub create` (Creates the git repository on GitHub) ...
-Setting up the virtual environment (Used for installations and development)
+- `hub create` (Creates the git repository on GitHub) ...Now we’re going to set up the virtual environment, make sure to have `virtualenv` installed globally.
-- `virtual venv` (This will setup the virtual environment where development will take place, this will add the `venv` folder to your project as well)
+- `virtualenv venv` (This will setup the virtual environment where development will take place, this will add the `venv` folder to your project as well)
 ... *Open a new tab in your terminal if you want for this next step
 - `source venv/bin/activate` (This will ‘activate’ your virtual environment, run this command whenever you need to start up the environment)
-- Now we’re going to install Flask
+- Now we’re going to install Flask.
+This is the framework that the application will be built on.
 ...
 You should be seeing something like `(venv) $` in the terminal, that’s good, that means you’re inside the virtual environment.
-- `pip install flask` (This will install Flask, which we’ll be using)
+- `pip install flask` (This will install Flask, which we’ll be using) ...We will need to install more pip packages later on
 - `python`
 ...You should be seeing `>>>` in the terminal, it means that Python is running
-- `import flask` (This installs flask inside your project for development)

-Now your environment is all set and you’ll be ready to start creating your first python web app
+- `import flask` (This installs flask inside your project for development) ...Now your environment is all set and you’ll be ready to start creating your first python web app

+### List of pip installs
+Just to get these out of the way

+- `pip install flask-script`
+- `pip install flask-bootstrap`